Charlotte Mason curriculum

 A Narration Notebook is a keepsake!

-Without Doors: Modern America includes rotating enrichment activities including: Composer Study, Artist Study, Hymn Study, Handicrafts.
-The two composers, four artists, four hymns, and four handicrafts are all carefully chosen and coordinate with modern America.
+Without Doors: Modern America includes rotating enrichment activities including: Composer Study, Artist Study, Hymn Study, and Handicrafts.
+The two composers, four artists, four hymns, and four handicrafts are all carefully chosen to coordinate with the study of modern America.

 Composer Study includes Duke Ellington and Aaron Copland.